Propane Gas Bottle – How Do LPG Cylinders Work – Gas in Bottle

 As long as the pressure is less than that of the spring, the valve will remain closed.

-Venting gasIf the pressure rises beyond safe levels, the LPG gas cylinders pressure relief valve opens to vent the excess pressure.
+Venting gasIf the pressure rises beyond safe levels, the LPG cylinder pressure relief valve opens to vent the excess pressure.

 If this happens, you may hear a hissing sound and see cold gas vapour being released.